silviucpp/beanstalkd-deb/README.md

 ##Generate a deb:

-In setup folder run `ant gen_deb` and a DEB package will be generated in that folder.
+In setup folder run `ant make_deb` and a DEB package will be generated in that folder.

 In order to change the commit of Beanstalkd you can change `bk.rev` inside `setup.properties`.